sridevich/weatherdata/readme.md

-# Weather Data for June 3rd - June 10th
+# One Week Weather Data for Detroit and Los Angeles in June

 This document describes the approach I took to writing ETL jobs using Python, Pandas, GCP storage and Biqquery for Weather data.
 I used openweathermap's One Call API.
 I made API calls to get one week of data including previous days.